da804107/ClubHub/README.md

    - `cd clubhub`

 3. **Open the Project**
-   - Open the `login.html` file in your web browser to start using the application.
+   - Open the `login.html` file in your web browser to start viewing the application.

 ## Usage